The holomorphic couch theorem: The blob and its boundary

 The distinction to make here is that the initial and terminal quadratic differentials of $f$ are allowed to have simple poles at $x$ and $f(x)$ respectively.
-Here is a useful construction for moving a point around on a surface.
+For example, there are no slit mappings into the triply-punctured sphere, but plenty of slit mappings relative to a point.